-VOLU JME 2 - NOF RTH PE RTH TO WN CE NTRE F PLACE PLAN: IMPLEMENTATION FRAMEWORK REF # ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 18/19 19/20 20/21 21/22 UPDATE AND COMMENTS DOCUMENT CHANGES the PTA and North Perth Plaza.
-This could be considered as part of Action 1.6.
-The southbound stop does not currently have a shelter, but is well served by seating and an awning, and is located on a wider footpath.
+VOLUME 2 - NORTH PERTH TOWN CENTRE PLACE PLAN: IMPLEMENTATION FRAMEWORK REF # ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 18/19 19/20 20/21 21/22 UPDATE AND COMMENTS DOCUMENT CHANGES The southbound stop does not currently have a shelter, but is well served by seating and an awning, and is located on a wider footpath.
 It is recommended to prioritise the northbound environment in the first instance.
 Administration will determine options to name and upgrade the northbound bus stop in 2021/22.
-3.1 Encourage North Perth Plaza Site Improvements S&D I&E Х Х X X Defer Improvements to North Perth Plaza site should be considered as a part of holistic redevelopment guided by the recommendations in Actions 1.3 and 1.6.
-It is recommended that this action be deferred in its current form, and site improvements be considered as part of the stakeholder engagement proposed in Action 1.6 and as part of the development of NPTCPP 2022/23 - 2025/26.
-Mark action as defer in 2021/22.
-3.2 Increase the use of North Perth Town Hall by 5% annually and capitalise on its cultural significance and character C&B S&D/I&E X X X X The number of booked hours increased from 837 in 2019/2020 to 1499.15 2020/21, a 79% increase, resulting in a 74% increase in earnings.
+3.1 Encourage North Perth Plaza Site Improvements S&D I&E X X X Discontinue Improvements to North Perth Plaza site should be considered as a part of holistic redevelopment guided by the recommendations in Actions 1.3 and 1.6.
+It is recommended that this action be discontinued in its current form, and site improvements be considered as part of stakeholder engagement proposed in Action 1.6, and adjacent improvements considered as a part of Action 1.7, 2.3, and 2.4.
+Mark action as discontinue in 2021/22.
+3.2 Increase the use of North Perth Town Hall by 5% annually and capitalise on its cultural significance and character C&B S&D/I&E X X X Х The number of booked hours increased from 837 in 2019/2020 to 1499.15 2020/21, a 79% increase, resulting in a 74% increase in earnings.
 The number of hirers also increased from 69 to 101.
 Regular hirers of the space include a range of community groups including the Vincent Community Kitchen and Repair Café, and dance classes.
 Civic events, including Citizenship ceremonies, continue to be held in the Town Hall as well.
 Facility Bookings are currently in the process of engaging with regular hirers to confirm their ongoing bookings for 2022, and will continue to manage activation of the space by ensuring booking requests received are suitable to the venue.
-3.3 Plan and implement a View Street landscape link between Fitzgerald Street and the traditional heritage buildings I&E S&D X Х X X View Street has a number of mature street trees providing 1495m2 of canopy cover over 3m between Fitzgerald and Leake Streets (DPLH, 2018).
+3.3 Plan and implement a View Street landscape link between Fitzgerald Street and the traditional heritage buildings I&E S&D X X x X View Street has a number of mature street trees providing 1495m2 of canopy cover over 3m between Fitzgerald and Leake Streets (DPLH, 2018).
 This equates to 33.3% canopy cover for the street block, exceeding the best practice target of 25% canopy cover over 2.5m for residential and light commercial areas (City of Vincent Greening Plan, 2018-2023).
 Opportunities for additional landscaping, such as eco-zoning and additional planting will be investigated in 2021/22 as a part of the Review of North Perth Common Stage 1 (Action 1.1) and the View Street Urban Design Concept (Action 1.7).